dangerouscatparty/2d/witch-cat/patch/README.md

 The EL panel can be cut down but it's nicer, and easier, to use the whole EL panel if possible.
-Shifting is for my machine to make sure it's far enough away from the edge so it's not etching the laser cutter armiture and triggering the limit switches.
+Shifting is for my machine to make sure it's far enough away from the edge so it's not etching the laser cutter armature and triggering the limit switches.

 `LaserWeb4` can be a bit clunky to use but it's by far the simplest, most